denpamusic/PyPlumIO/README.md

 ```

 ### Values and Parameters
 Data can be immutable (Values) or mutable (Parameters).
-They can be accessed via `ecomax.get_value(name: str, timeout: float | None = None)` and `ecomax.get_parameter(name: str, timeout: float | None = None)` methods.
+They can be accessed via `AsyncDevice.get_value(name: str, timeout: float | None = None)` and `AsyncDevice.get_parameter(name: str, timeout: float | None = None)` methods.

-Each device supports different attributes and parameters, you can check all available values and parameters by looking at `Device.data` attribute.
+Each device supports different attributes and parameters, you can check all available values and parameters by looking at `AsyncDevice.data` attribute.

 ### Reading
 Interaction with the device is mainly done through async getter methods.
-For example you can read current feed water temperature by awaiting for `Device.get_value("heating_temp")`.
+For example you can read current feed water temperature by awaiting for `AsyncDevice.get_value("heating_temp")`.

 The following example will print out current feed water temperature and close the connection.
 ```python